 Knowledge is power, so knowing the regulations of how to label, that made a difference, gave us a head start.
 We redesigned the base of slippers, we changed the measurements of shower cap packaging – saved bag loads of pennies in freight and import costs.
 Cumulative small savings can massively add up over years of deliverance.

 The team were genius in cost saving when the business was under pressure.
-New packaging on pallets, the traffic light system to allow better focus on slow moving stock and a baked potato evening with London House keepers to keep the cost of running an event to our meager early years budget.
+New packaging on pallets, the traffic light system to allow better focus on slow-moving stock and a baked potato evening with London Housekeepers to keep the cost of running an event to our meagre early years budget.

-Originality done well, and often combined with a sense of humor is a priceless way to complement your team, your brand and the development potential of new sales.
-I sent gifts to difficult to reach prospects to innovate past gate keepers and today I still smile at some of the simple brilliance of sun shine days created by painting our corridor bright yellow.
+Originality done well and often combined with a sense of humour are a priceless way to complement your team, your brand and the development potential of new sales.
+I sent gifts to difficult to reach prospects to innovate past gatekeepers and today I still smile at some of the simple brilliance of sunshine days created by painting our corridor bright yellow.

-Innovation needs not be beyond any budget – do not underestimate the power innovation must play in the competitive market today.
+Innovation need not be beyond any budget – do not underestimate the power innovation must play in the competitive market today.